 - Cushing disease

-You could also experience excessive body or facial hair growth if you take any of the following medications:
+In addition, you can also experience excessive body or facial hair growth if you take any of the following medications:

 - anabolic steroids